parthshah28/Bank_Customers_Segmentation/README.md

 ### A. Missing Values
 ![](https://github.com/parthshah28/Bank_Customers_Segmentation/blob/main/images/1.png)

-Fill up the missing elements with mean of the 'MINIMUM_PAYMENT Fill up the missing elements with mean of the 'CREDIT_LIMIT'
+I filled up the missing elements with mean of the 'MINIMUM_PAYMENT' and the mean of the 'CREDIT_LIMIT'.

 ### B. KDE
 KDE Plot represents the Kernel Density Estimate.
 KDE is used for visualizing the Probability Density of a continuous variable.KDE demonstrates the probability density at different values in a continuous variable.